You must receive written consent from Newport City Council before starting any work that affects a tree which is either:

-In an emergency telephone (01633) 656656 and ask for the woodland officer.
+In an emergency telephone (01633) 656656 and ask for the green services team.

 The council could prosecute an owner if it considers action has been taken without good reason, the onus of proof remains with the owner.

 When a dead or dangerous tree has been felled the owner is required to plant a new tree in the same place unless we agree that it is not necessary.